graphicmade/contribhub/CONTRIBUTING.md

 - Use TypeScript for all new files.
 - Use meaningful variable and function names.
 - Write clear comments for complex logic.
-- Ensure your code is properly formatted (you can use `npm run lint` to check for linting issues).
+- Ensure your code is properly formatted (use `npm run lint` to check for linting issues).

 ## Community Guidelines

-- Be respectful and inclusive in your interactions with other contributors.
+- Be respectful and inclusive in all interactions.
-- If you find a bug or have a feature request, please open an issue on GitHub before starting work on it.
+- If you find a bug or have a feature request, please open an issue before starting work on it.
-- For major changes, please open an issue first to discuss the proposed changes with the maintainers.
+- For major changes, open an issue first to discuss your proposal with the maintainers.

 Thank you for contributing to ContribHub!
 Your efforts help make open-source contribution more accessible to everyone.